-The means for doing so are multifaceted.
-Based on what we have observed and learned in countries around the world is that a whole-of-government approach is a very effective way of expanding the citizen-centric design of public service delivery.
-In addition, progress is smoothed if there is a national e-government coordinating authority in operation that is vested with the necessary authority, adequately resourced and situated in a planning agency or other business-driven executive function.
+Based on what we have observed and learned in countries around the world is that a whole-of-government approach is a very effective way of expanding the citizencentric design of public service delivery.

 Usage of e-government services by individuals must also continue to be promoted so that online and mobile interaction with public agencies becomes the norm.
 Every available service delivery channel should be explored and open government data initiatives must be expanded.
 These and other important concerns will be the subject of the next UN E-Government Survey.